Filling out a check isn’t something that many people have to do these days.

 This one can be a little tricky.

 When filling out a check the wording on the payee line is very specific.

 In one instance you can list the payee as “cash”.

-This is good for situations when you don’t know the name of the person who is going to cash the check or you don’t care.
+This method is good when you don’t know the name of the person who is going to cash the check–or you don’t care.

 The danger in this is that if it ever gets lost, anyone can cash that check.

-Another was to fill out a check payee line is to list multiple people.
+Another way to fill out a check payee line is to list multiple people.

 This is done if you send a check as a gift to a couple for their engagement, wedding, or anniversary.